 “Society is working on self-driving cars, but people who are blind are still using guide dogs and canes,” says Mali.

 To get started, Liu became involved in the Techno program at the Impact Centre, one of U of T’s entrepreneurship hubs.
 Then the two co-founders engaged Mali’s mother to do market research at the school in India, and reached out to organizations for the blind in Ontario.
 The result was their first product, the BuzzClip.
-It’s a wearable device that uses ultrasound to detect obstacles, and vibrates to notify the wearer.
+It’s wearable technology—a device that uses ultrasound to detect obstacles, and vibrates to notify the wearer.

 The BuzzClip is more than just an electronic version of the iconic white cane—it scans for obstacles at all heights, protecting the user from hazards such as an open cupboard door or a low-hanging tree branch.
 Today, iMerciv is selling the BuzzClip in 24 countries.

 “We’re in the core of the city, with easy access to everyone that we need to be talking to,” says Mali.
 “Being part of the community is invaluable.
 We’re proud to be a U of T company that’s come out of the Impact Centre and is thriving.”